DiRAC-Training/FM004-Test-document-review/_episodes/03-documenting-code.md

 Software version numbers are everywhere, and there are many different ways to do it.
 A popular one to consider is [**Semantic Versioning**](https://semver.org/), where a given version number uses the format MAJOR.MINOR.PATCH.
 You increment the:

-- MAJOR version when you make incompatible API changes
+- MAJOR version when you make incompatible API changes.
-- MINOR version when you add functionality in a backwards compatible manner
+- MINOR version when you add functionality in a backwards compatible manner.
-- PATCH version when you make backwards compatible bug fixes
+- PATCH version when you make backwards compatible bug fixes.

 You can also add a hyphen followed by characters to denote a pre-release version, e.g. 1.0.0-alpha1 (first alpha release) or 1.2.3-beta4 (fourth beta release).